 The following was taken from SAFE KIDS CONNECTICUT.

-Child Passenger Safety Laws in Connecticut
+Child Passenger Safety Laws in Connecticut has been revised:

 PUBLIC ACT 05-58